mattgonzalez/EchoAIOExample/docs/getting-started.md

 ### macOS

-1. Download and install the Echo Control Panel from [echotm.com](https://echotm.com/)
+1. Download the Echo Control Panel DMG from [echotm.com](https://echotm.com/)
-2. The library is installed to: `/Library/Application Support/Echo Test Interfaces/libEchoAPI.dylib`
+2. Mount the DMG and copy `libEchoAPI.dylib` to your project directory
 3. Copy `EchoAIOInterface.h` from this repository to your project

 ## Verifying Your Installation